nest-desktop/nest-desktop/docs/developer/development.rst

 |

-Finally, push all of them to repository.
+Finally, push all of them to repository on the internet (and create a merge request afterwards).

 .. code-block:: bash